-Over 2015, the cellular subscriber base declined by approximately 119,000.
-The pre-paid subscriber base decreased by approximately 143,000, while the post-paid subscriber base increased by approximately 24,000.
+Over 2017, the Company's cellular subscriber base declined net by approximately 12,000.
+The pre-paid subscriber base decreased by approximately 91,000, while the post-paid subscriber base increased by approximately 79,000.
 The decrease in the pre-paid subscriber base was largely attributed to the pre-paid subscribers moving to post-paid subscriber packages as a result of the significant price erosion (and hence increasing attractiveness) in these products, as well to increased competition for pre-paid subscribers.

-The annual churn rate for cellular subscribers in 2015 was 46%, a slight decrease compared with 47% in 2014 and 39% in 2013, mainly reflecting the continued intense competition in the cellular subscriber market.
+At the end of December 2017, the Company's active cellular subscriber base (including cellular data and 012 Mobile subscribers) was approximately 2.68 million, including approximately 2.3 million post-paid subscribers or 87% of the base, and approximately 354,000 pre-paid subscribers, or 13% of the subscriber base.
+Total cellular market share in Israel (based on the number of subscribers) at the end of 2017 was estimated to be approximately 25%, compared with 26% in 2016 and 27% in 2015.

-The monthly Average Revenue Per User (ARPU) for cellular subscribers for the year 2015 was NIS 69 (US\$ 18), a decrease of approximately 8% from NIS 75 in 2014.
-The decrease mainly reflected the continued price erosion in the key cellular services including airtime, content, data and browsing, due to the persistent fierce competition in the cellular market, partially offset by an increase in revenues from wholesale services (MVNO and national roaming) provided to other operators hosted on the Company's network and in particular as a result of the Right of Use Agreement reached with HOT Mobile.
+The monthly Average Revenue Per User (ARPU) for cellular subscribers for the year 2017 was NIS 62 (US\$ 18), a decrease of approximately 5% from NIS 65 in 2016.
+The decrease mainly reflected the continued price erosion in the key cellular services including airtime, content, data and browsing, due to the persistent fierce competition in the cellular market, as well as a decrease in wholesale service revenues as a result of termination of the Right of Use Agreement with HOT Mobile from the second quarter of 2016.
 See "Item 5A.1e Right of Use Agreement with HOT Mobile".
+Overall, cellular service revenues decreased by 6% in 2017 compared with 2016.